-Heart Rate Based Training
+Heart Rate Based Endurance Training

 Measuring your heart rate during exercise is an excellent way to monitor exercise intensity.
 Affordable, easy to use, wireless heart rate monitors are readily available.
 Many use a chest strap that senses the electrical signals of your heart (electrocardiogram) from your skin and transmits them to a wrist-watch-like monitor that displays the pulse rate.
 I use one manufactured by:

 In recent years, watch-like devices that measure heart rate from the wrist without a chest strap have been developed.
+In some circumstances, these monitors may not be as accurate as those that use a chest strap.

 See the sidebar for tools to estimate maximum heart rate, calculate training zones, and estimate exercise energy expenditure.